spencerbraun/stats_notes/STATS202/ISL.md

   * $B_1$ does not correspond to the change in $p(X)$ associated with a one-unit increase in X - the amount that $p(X)$ changes not depends on the value of X.
 * Confounding - one of the x variables explains another variable somewhat.
 Not collinearity since these are categories, but a relationship exists between X parameters, eg. students are likely to have high card balances, people with high balances are more likely to default, given a high balance students are less likely to default.
 Running the regression with just student will give you a positive coefficient, and running with balance too will give a negative coefficient for student.
 In a simple logistic regression, the student is standing in for balance.
 * Similar issues with collinearity - creates instability in estimating the coefficients and affects the convergence of the MLE fitting.
+* Note: training error rate can increase with more parameters since logit does not directly minimize the 0-1 error rate but uses MLE.

 ##### Linear Discriminant Analysis